ReedTerell/ReedTerell/README.md

 # 💫 About Me:
-Computer science undergrad and Solid tech ninja, always on the hunt for cutting-edge tech to conquer.
+Computer science undergrad and programming ninja, always on the hunt for cutting-edge tech to conquer.
 Worked with BlocPower and the HAX Lab, honing skills and saving the world one decentralized system at a time.
-When not saving the world, having fun with quirky app creations.
+When not saving the world, having fun with personal app creations.

 ## 🌐 Socials: